2 Understanding Data in Accounting

 A. Tidy and clean B. Tidy but not clean C. Clean but not tidy D. Neither tidy nor clean

 12. A financial analyst creates a revenue summary using a SQL query that groups sales by customer name.
-The query returns 150 distinct customers, but the company’s customer master file contains only 142 customers.
+The query returns 150 distinct customers, but the Charles River Customer table contains only 142 customer records.
 The most likely explanation for the discrepancy is:

 A. The SQL query contains a syntax error.
-B. Some customers made purchases but were never entered into the customer master file.
+B. Some customers made purchases but were never entered into the Customer table.
 C. Inconsistent formatting of customer names caused the same customer to appear under multiple name variations.
-D. The customer master file is more current than the sales data.
+D. The Customer table is more current than the sales data.

 13. An enterprise resource planning system is distinct from a standalone accounting package primarily because an ERP system: